|

 to be 5 feet wide, S Scale has the correct standard gauge track width.

-if you want to add a prototypical narrow gauge line.
-The following is a current listing of accurately detailed models
+entirety if you want to add a prototypical narrow gauge line.
+The following is a current listing of accurately detailed

-that have been or are being produced for PRR Prototypes, or can be easily
+models that have been or are being produced for PRR Prototypes, or can be

-models with some minor details added.
-While the detail level of the stock S
+accurate PRR models with some minor details added.
+While the detail level of

-Scale models is good to outstanding, my modeling for the past 10 years has
+the stock S Scale models is good to outstanding, my modeling for the past 10

 Models Alco RS2 RS3 RSD4/5 Greenbrier